openscad/openscad.github.com/README.md

-# Source of the OpenSCAD website.
+# WebSite pages for OpenSCAD.

+For the source code repository of OpenSCAD, see https://github.com/openscad/openscad/.

 [OpenSCAD website](https://openscad.org)